 The Last Shadow Puppets, Mayan Theater, November 3, 2008

-With The Last Shadow Puppets, Alex Turner accomplishes to create music suitable for even the baby boom generation, and in turn, demonstrate further that whatever people say he is, he’s still not.
-Along with Miles Kane, the equally young singer of The Rascals, their album The Age of The Understatement, is one of the most unexpected releases of the year.
-On stage the duo bring the same energy they display with their respective bands as well as a spookily identical voice.
-Avert your eyes and you may be hard pressed to know which of the two were singing.
-Somewhat lost in the, ahem, shadows of the two, as well marvelous sounding sixteen-piece orchestra, is Simian Mobile Disco’s James Ford who handles the drumming duties.
-And if the resemblance wasn’t similar enough by their outfits the two sang a cover of The Beatles’s “I Want You (She’s so Heavy)” much to the delight of the crowd.
-Some reports have a follow up album as early as next year.
+With The Last Shadow Puppets, Alex Turner accomplishes to create music suitable for even the baby boom generation, and in turn further demonstrates that whatever people say he is, he’s still not.
+Along with Miles Kane, the equally young singer of The Rascals, their album The Age of The Understatement, is perhaps one of the most unexpected releases of the year.
+On stage the duo bring the same energy they display with their respective bands plus spookily identical voices.
+Avert your eyes and you would be hard pressed to distinguish which is singing.
+Somewhat lost in the, ahem, shadows of these two, as well as the marvelous sounding sixteen-piece orchestra, is Simian Mobile Disco’s James Ford who handles the drumming duties.
+Ford also produced the album as well.
+And if the resemblance wasn’t obvious enough by their outfits alone, the two sang a cover of The Beatles’s “I Want You (She’s so Heavy)” much to the delight of the crowd.
+Some reports have a follow up album coming as early as next year.

 Full photo gallery and set list below.